 – converts again.
 When your blood sugar level drops and no new carbohydrates are available, the liver converts stored glycogen into glucose and releases it into your bloodstream.

 if your diet is regularly low in carbs, the liver will convert fat or protein into glucose to maintain your blood sugar levels.

 – it converts amino acids from food into various proteins that may have a direct or indirect impact on your weight.
 Many proteins, for example, transport hormones through the bloodstream; hormone balances are crucial to avoid water retention, bloating and cravings, as well as other health problems.

-– it’s involved with digestion, the endocrine system, controlling blood sugar, and protein and fat metabolism.
+– assists digestion, the endocrine system, controlling blood sugar, and protein and fat metabolism.

-– it’s the body’s most important organ, functioning as a living filter to cleanse the system of toxins, metabolize proteins, control hormonal balance, and produce immune boosting factors.
+– filters.
+It’s the body’s most important organ, functioning as a living filter to cleanse the system of toxins, metabolize proteins, control hormonal balance, and produce immune boosting factors.
 Many of these functions are essential to your overall health.

 Lose Weight Safely & Effectively

 Most of us could stand to lose at least a few pounds, right?